This tiny dot on the world map is super remote and untouched, and that’s what makes it so special.

 Unfortunately our stay in this piece of paradise was far too short – and we had to head back to our boat far too soon for my liking!
 The return journey found us walking through a back path behind the beach so as to avoid the scorching sun and this took as via a few of the dive centres that this island is most well known for…

-Hoga Island in the Wakatobi National Park is located in the heart of the Coral Triangle, one of the most bio-diverse regions of the Indo-Pacific region and the world.
+Hoga Island in the Wakatobi National Park of Indonesia is located in the heart of the Coral Triangle, one of the most bio-diverse regions of the Indo-Pacific region and the world.
 Fortunately we were able to spend a few hours snorkelling the coral reef surrounding the island and, once again, I loved exploring the colourful corals and fascinating marine life.

 For more info about diving at Hoga Island visit the Hoga Island Dive Resort website